maniaclab/snowmass-connect-docs/docs/tutorial.md

 ## Available tutorials

 The following tutorials pre-installed.
 Some additional tutorials specific to Snowmass21 will be deployed there as well.
-Tutorials that will not work on the Snowmass login node at present are marked  To see what is currently available:
+Tutorials that will not work on the Snowmass login node at present are struckthrough.
+To see what is currently available:

     $ tutorial list
     Currently available tutorials: